- Chart

 Disclaimers:

-The data provided is for informational purposes only and should not be considered financial advice.
-Market share data is approximate and may vary based on source and methodology.
-Financial performance data and ratings are based on publicly available information and subject to change.
+The information provided is for informational purposes only and should not be construed as financial advice.
+Market data and analyst estimates are subject to change.
+Past performance is not indicative of future results.

 AI Summarization is directionally correct and might not be accurate.